 Wanna join an epic trek in the Fann Mountains?

 I will be leading a 12 day trek that takes in the best of Tajikistan’s Fann Mountains again this summer.
-The Fann Mountains Trek will take place June 12-23, 2024 with the option to add a Pamir Highway expedition afterward into a 25 day Tajikistan Expedition.
+The Fann Mountains Trek will take place in August 2025 with the option to add a Pamir Highway expedition afterward into a longer Tajikistan Expedition.

 How To Get To Iskanderkul